Volunteer & Intern

 Previous experience working with children is preferred but not required.

-Resumes and cover letters should be sent to Ali Smurawa ([email protected]) by January 5, 2026.
+Resumes and cover letters should be sent to Ali Smurawa ([email protected]) with the subject line "Paid Education Internship" by May 15, 2026.

 Fill out the below information if you have questions about volunteering or are interested in volunteering!